 percentage result that they indicate.
 In these cases it is a convention to use a variable

-that is typed as a Lua function
+associated with the group named callback that is typed as a Lua function

 variable.
 This allows the user to set different callback functions for different instances of